 Hong Kong health officials report investigating a case of human infection of rat Hepatitis E virus (HEV).

-The case involves a 28-year-old man with underlying illnesses.
-He was found to have a deranged liver function during his follow-up in Queen Elizabeth Hospital.
+The case involves a 32-year-old man with underlying illnesses.
+He was found to have a abnormal liver function during his follow-up in Queen Elizabeth Hospital.

 The patient is now in stable condition.
 His blood sample tested positive for rat HEV upon laboratory testing.

-The Centre for Health Protection (CHP’s) epidemiological investigations revealed that the patient resides in Ho Man Tin.
+Epidemiological investigations revealed that the patient resides in Wong Tai Sin.
 He did not have contact with rodents or rats, and had no travel history during the incubation period.